Last updated 25-Jun-2022

 These levels do vary between themselves in feature count, but not in accountability.
 These are essentially driver assist aids.
 The driver is still always accountable, constantly monitoring the road and cars driving and be ready to immediately override any system should it deviate unacceptably from how the driver would like.

 This is the first level where the accountability for driving shifts to the car in certain, well defined, situations.
 This is the significant distinction between level 2 and level 3 and sometimes referred to as 'eyes off' driving.
-The driver still needs to be present, and needs to be able to take over both the accountability and responsibility for driving at short notice, but there are periods of time when the car will be accountable as well as responsible for the driving.
+The driver still needs to be present, and needs to be able to take over both the accountability and potentially the responsibility for driving at short notice, but there are periods of time when the car will be accountable as well as responsible for the driving.
 The transition of accountability and responsibility between the car and driver needs to be carefully managed.

-Legislation is starting to appear to approve Level 3 cars and two broad scenarios are emerging.
+Legislation is starting to appear to approve Level 3 cars and two broad scenarios are emerging:

 The first of the two scenarios above has been seen in systems sometimes called traffic jam assist.
 This has now been approved for Mercedes and other makes are likely to follow fairly quickly.

 The environment where the system is accountable is tightly defined, it is only on motorways and currently at relatively low speed.
 As soon as the road changes or the speeds increase, the car requests the driver to become accountable.
 In this scenario the driver has little to assimilate; the road type is well understood and flowing freely and as the accountability transition occurs the car is highly likely to be able to continue as before.
-An interesting aspect of this is the car may continue to be responsible for speed and lane keep after the transition of accountability as the transition is not necessarily one of tasks, but on who is accountable for them.
-In other words, using Tesla terminology, the car would remain on autopilot as the speed increases, the only change is the driver would need to acknowledge they are happy to resume accountability and the existing nags if the steering wheel is not held etc would start to apply.

 The general-purpose requirements recognise that a driver who is not accountable, is not paying attention.
 They may have their eyes off the road and will need some time from the point of notification to the point of assuming accountability to regain cognitive and possibly physical control.
 If the driver needed to be alert and monitoring the situation then the car is not accountable and the situation is level 2.

 An example, and one we have previously written about, is driving on motorways/interstate highways/freeways for long periods of times.
 The environment is relatively well understood and predictable, the complexity of the driving is low with few complex junctions and often the traffic is all flowing in the same direction.
 The car could assess via the satnav how long they will remain on that road and only alert the driver to start preparing to take over as the end of that defined period is approached.
+This is similar to the traffic jam assist, except there are no artificial limits such as maximum speed, or traffic conditions that would prevent the operation.

 Initially this sounds very similar to level 3, however the driver can be further removed from the driving situation.